 Snorkeling the Rift, Iceland

 On my last night in Iceland I left Reykjavík for the Pingvellir national park to go snorkeling between the North American and European Plates.
+Last year, we’d done a Manta Swim Kona in Hawaii, so it was only fitting that we went some other place this time.
 It’s a surreal experience as you descend the stairs into the 2 degree water, protected by a dry suit.
-The clarity of the water is stunning, you feel like you can see down forever.
+The clarity of the water is stunning.
+Granted that through the mask, which I brought after carefully reading a water sports full face masks review, the water appears a little muddled, you still would feel like you can see down forever.
 It’s glacial melt that has taken a very long time to trickle through volcanic rock, making it incredibly pure and clear.
 It also tastes absolutely delicious.
 I spent a good deal of the trip guzzling the water… then sputtering a bit as I tried to roll over and get my head back above water.

 We snorkeled for about 30 minutes and then our guide took us to something he called the brain freeze – a cliff jump into the freezing cold water.
 It wasn’t particularly high but the thought of the water rushing into my neoprene hood made me nervous.
 To get myself to jump I had to repeat, “it’s just like jumping off a cliff in Bermuda, just like Bermuda”.

 Contacting the cold water was such a rush I decided I had to go again.
 By this point I’d taken off my best heated gloves.
 This gave me a real feel for just how cold 2 degree water is.
 As soon as I came up for a breath my hands were already throbbing.
 I got out pretty quickly.